RetroPie/RetroPie-Docs/docs/Scraper.md

 ![A scraped game](https://cloud.githubusercontent.com/assets/10035308/10357565/b97b4ec4-6d40-11e5-9f44-6b27ae31ebc3.png)

-Since EmulationStation 2.1.0 you can have a video preview as scraped art, provided that is's supported by the theme Emulationstation is using.
+Since EmulationStation 2.1.0 you can have a video preview as scraped art, provided that is's supported by the theme EmulationStation is using.

 RetroPie includes the following scrapers:

-* The built-in Emulationstation scraper, which pulls information from TheGamesDb.net.
+* The built-in EmulationStation scraper, which pulls information from TheGamesDb.net.
 * Steven Selph's Scraper (`scraper`), which pulls information from TheGamesDB.net, ScreenScraper.fr, [OpenVGDB](https://github.com/OpenVGDB), ArcadeItalia.net.
-It can also use your local media for scraping, adding it to Emulationstation's gamelist.
+It can also use your local media for scraping, adding it to EmulationStation's gamelist.
 * Lars Muldjord's Skyscraper (`skyscraper`), which pulls information from TheGamesDB.net, ScreenScraper.fr, OpenRetro.org, MobyGames.com, IGDB.com and WorldOfSpectrum.org.
 It also has the ability to import your local media into the final gamelist.

 ## EmulationStation Built-In Scraper